daviemakz/risen-js-docs/docs/philosophy.md

 ## Guiding Principles

 This package was created to handle a lot of the complexity involved in deploying robust and dependable microservices.

-Its also designed to use the latest ECMA code
+Its also designed to support the latest ECMA features as they come out ensuring you are writing in modern JavaScript.

-These are the key principles which led to the design of this package:
+These are the key principles which led to the design of this library:

 - The framework should allow the latest JavaScript features to be used with built-in transpiler support via [Babel](https://babeljs.io/)
 - The framework should not require extensive knowledge outside of JavaScript